jdores/basic-site-public/README.md

 A basic website to quickly get a webserver up and running.

-On AWS, launch a new instance with an Ubuntu AMI and add the following bootstrap script:
+On AWS, launch a new instance with an Ubuntu AMI and the following bootstrap script:

 ```
 #!/bin/bash